AngularCamp/Angular-Camp-Game/README.md

 Our main focus was to experiment a bit with the base components, basic styling and simple (really simple) Angular2 concepts.

-Keep in mind that at this time the Compnent router is not yet ready to be used with Nativescript or a solution that rednders native UI.
-So we uses some tricks to bypass this.
-Should not be a susprise given Angular2 is in beta and so it is its support in NativeScript.
+Keep in mind that at this time NativeScript support for Angular2 is still not final.
+Should not be a susprise given Angular2 is in beta.

 It is still a live project and some more experiments will happen on it.

-This demo was powered by NativeScript, supported by GFT and inspired by AngularCamp
+This demo is powered by NativeScript, supported by GFT and inspired by AngularCamp

 <img src="https://worldvectorlogo.com/logos/nativescript.svg" alt="Nativescript"  width=80/>
 <img src="https://www.gft.com/dam/jcr:172f6059-a8b4-4438-9b92-26a5effa38d6/GFT_logo_tiny.png" alt="GFT" width=200 />